yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

         --resource-group $resourcegroupName
     ```

-3. Run the `deploy-webapp.ps1` Powershell script.
+3. Run the `deploy-webapp.ps1` PowerShell script.

     > **Note**: Make sure to run the `deploy-webapp.ps1` script from the `infrastructure` folder